sictweb/bti425-2020/graded-work/assign1.md

 The following is the minimal essentials needed to make this work with Knockout.
 Remember from above, on the "local" page, you used JavaScript (jQuery) in a loop to render a table row for each object in the array.

 Here, Knockout will do that.

 Make sure that the Knockout library is referenced in a `<script>` element on the page.

-First, write a `data-bind` attribute for the table body; its value can be something like "customers".
+First, write a `data-bind` attribute for the table body.
+It uses [the "foreach" binding](http://knockoutjs.com/documentation/foreach-binding.html).
+Its value can be something like "customers".
 (Soon, we will create the "customers" variable in our JavaScript code).

 Next, create *one* (only) table row.